 in case of emergency

-With that foundation in place, additional training will multiply the results.
-You could explain different communication styles with remote technology (using the archetypes noted above).
-You could continually share case studies highlighting specific strategies such as connecting remote to other channels.
-Or provide video tutorials that explain how to leverage customer data to better prepare for remote meetings.
+From that foundation, additional training will amplify the results.
+You could explain different remote engagement communication styles.
+You could share case studies highlighting specific strategies, such as connecting remote to other channels.
+Or provide video tutorials that explain how to use your CRM to better prepare for remote meetings.